-In practice, such an attack would be of minimal effect since any competent competitor that found itself unable to issue certificates due to lack of support for a property marked critical SHOULD investigate the cause and report the reason to the customer who will thus discover the deception.
-It is thus unlikely that the attack would succeed and the attempt might lay the perpetrator open to civil or criminal sanctions.
+In practice, such an attack would be of minimal effect since any competent competitor that found itself unable to issue certificates due to lack of support for a property marked critical SHOULD investigate the cause and report the reason to the customer who will thus discover that they had been deceived.

-6. IANA Considerations
+7. IANA Considerations

-6.1.
+7.1.
 Registration of the CAA Resource Record Type